List of Nerds FC episodes: Episode 7 - The Rematch

 After weeks of training the Nerds FC have a rematch of a game played in episode 1 with the Young Matildas.

 Trent's left hand injury is revealed to be a significant crack in a bone and, after everyone tries out as goalkeeper, he hands over the goalkeeper's gloves and yellow shirt to David (Team Captain).

 The Nerds are a better team, according to the YMs.
 The YMs win this game by 6:0.

 The Coach announces 9 days out that for their final game they will play Melbourne Victory.

 The team prepares by viewing the training session of Sydney FC.
 They ask for tips, and the Sydney Coach, Pierre Littbarski, suggests that, like professional footballers, in the last 48 hours they must forget their girlfriends.

-The Nerds FC is taken to Aussie Stadium 24 hours before the game.
+The Nerds FC is taken to Sydney Football Stadium 24 hours before the game.
 Coach Harper pointedly asks Trent whether he is able to play as Goalkeeper.
 Trent promises to put his body on the line, and protect the goals: "It's my temple - I can't let anything in there," he says.